How to complete the application form

 When possible use "plain English".
 However, a more technically-phrased title that matches the title of a grant application is also acceptable.

-The Senior Investigator must be an employee of the University of Sydney and preferably a person with an academic appointment.
+The Chief Investigator must be an employee of the University of Sydney and preferably a person with an academic appointment.

-Under NSW law, the Senior Investigator takes prime responsibility for the ethical conduct of the project.
+Under NSW law, the Chief Investigator takes prime responsibility for the ethical conduct of the project.

-Ordinarily, the Senior Investigator is closely involved with a project, and there is no doubt about that person's responsibility.
-Where students are using animals in a teaching and/or research program, the Senior Investigator has responsibility to ensure that students carry out procedures and conduct themselves in an ethical manner.
-Acceptance of this responsibility is implicit when the application is signed and submitted.
+Ordinarily, the Chief Investigator is closely involved with a project, and there is no doubt about that person's responsibility.
+Where students are using animals in a teaching and/or research program, the Chief Investigator has responsibility to ensure that students carry out procedures and conduct themselves in an ethical manner.
+Acceptance of this responsibility is implicit when the application is signed off electronically within IRMA.

 This section is crucial in assessing the scientific merit and the necessity of animal use.